gtuck/web3400-Course-Docs/PHP-Code-Examples.md

    // Might output: Formatted date: January 5, 2023, 12:00 am
   ```

-## Working with Control statements
+## Working with Control Statements

 Control statements are crucial to any programming language, including PHP, as they allow you to perform various actions based on different conditions.
 Here are three examples demonstrating the use of `if`, `if-else`, and `if-elseif-else` in PHP: